Enhance your CV, learn key life skills, meet like-minded people, get active and make a positive impact on the environment.

 The Beach Rangers’ academy lets you learn about the marine and coastal environment, challenge yourself as you develop new skills

-Volunteer with community groups, set up your own marine network, meet like-minded people, boost your CV and stand out from the crowd.
+Volunteer with community groups, be part of a marine network, meet like-minded people, boost your CV and stand out from the crowd.

 Beach shore rangers has helped to introduce pupils to the marine habitats on their doorstep and to care for their local environmentDr Marieke Royle